As a blogger, your job is to provide great content to your readers.

 And below, I will show you how to make money as an affiliate/blogger.

-Before you even think about promoting products and making sales, there’s something important you’ll need to do.
+Before you even think about promoting products and making sales, there’s something important you must do.

 The first step to becoming a successful affiliate is to choose a product.